factcondenser/ruby-capybara-fun/README.md

 # ruby-capybara-fun
 Playing around with Ruby and Capybara for automated web tasks

+## Usage
-To use Selenium Webdriver, you'll need to install Mozilla geckodriver: https://github.com/mozilla/geckodriver/releases
+To use Selenium with Firefox, you'll need to install [Mozilla geckodriver](https://github.com/mozilla/geckodriver/releases).